jiajunngjj/jiajunngjj.github.io/_posts/2022-06-02-Snyk-With-CircleCI-And-ArgoCD.md

 ---
-title: "How to run Snyk tests in CircleCI and Argo CD?"
+title: "How to run Snyk test in CircleCI and Argo CD?"
 tags:
 - DevSecOps
 - Devops